-To store your vehicle for the winter months, it is necessary to winterize the water system to help prevent freezing of this system.
+To store your motor home for the winter months, it is necessary to winterize the water system to help prevent freezing of this system.
 To do this, follow these instructions:

 - 1. Drain all the water from the water system including the holding tank(s), the hot water heater, and the water tank; also drain the optional water filter, if installed.
-For the holding tank(s), open the gate valve(s) to drain the tanks. \Turn off water heater before draining to prevent burning element out.
-(NOTE: This procedure is to be performed only at a wastewater pumping station to prevent dumping of contaminated water elsewhere).
+For the holding tank(s), open the gate valve(s) to drain the tanks.
+(NOTE: this procedure is to be performed only at a wastewater pumping station to prevent dumping of contaminated water elsewhere).
 For the hot water heater, remove the outside cover and then remove the drain plug.
 When this tank is drained, replace the drain plug and then replace the cover.
-For the water tank, open the greenhandled valve to drain the tank; then close the greenhandled valve.
-If an optional water filter is installed, remove the filter cartridge and store it in a clean environment (e.g., reseal-able plastic bag); empty any excess water from the filter housing and replace the housing. - 2.
-Turn the by-pass valve located in the exterior sanitation compartment to the "by-pass" position to prevent filling the water heater tank with antifreeze. - 3.
-Disconnect the inlet connection to the water pump [in the sanitary service compartment under the motor home] (see Figure 13-21).
+For the water tank, open the green-handled valve to drain the tank; then close the green-handled valve.
+If an optional water filter is installed, remove the filter cartridge and store it in a clean environment (e.g., resealable plastic bag); empty any excess water from the filter housing and replace the housing. - 2.
+Turn the by-pass valves at the water heater to the "bypass" position to prevent filling the water heater tank with antifreeze. - 3.
+Disconnect the inlet connection to the water pump [in the sanitary service compartment under the motor home] (Figure 13-21).
 Attach the supplied, vinyl hose (via the plastic coupling on the hose) to the inlet connection and hand-tighten that connection; do not over-tighten. - 4.
-Place the other end of the hose into a gallon of freshwater system antifreeze (one can refer to the local Tiffin Motorhomes dealer or representative for the freshwater antifreeze formulation for your specific area).
+Place the other end of the hose into a gallon of freshwater system antifreeze (one can refer to the localTiffin Motorhomes dealer or representative for the freshwater antifreeze formulation for your specific area).
 NOTE: Do not use automotive antifreeze; use only antifreeze approved for RV applications; otherwise, damage to the systems being protected may result.